AmazingGab/2025-26---GD---3DGED---GCA1/README.md

 - Roaches sometimes tend to flip over on their side or upside down, some tend to fly up a bit.
 - Invisible textures on models.
 - Roaches tend to just clip through the ground and fall.
 (We increased the amount of roaches to still have enough roaches for the player to squash)
+- No collision on the map.
+- Player can phase through objects.
+- Play again button doesn't actually reload the game.

 ## 👥 Contributions